ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

-### Favor functional programming over imperative programming
+### Functional programming: prefer it over imperative programming

 JavaScript isn't a functional language in the way that Haskell is, but it has a functional flavor to it.
 Functional languages can be cleaner and easier to test.